deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 No complaints.
 Quite the opposite.

-Besides, it was nice to have some time to chew over a thought that had been bubbling away in the back of her brain basically ever since Ana’s birth.
+Besides, it was nice to have some time to chew over a thought that had been bubbling away in the back of her brain basically ever since Anna’s birth.

 Julian was...well, allegedly out of solidarity (but really out of personal ambition) he’d decided to fully commit himself to the Lad life, and…Yeah.
 It worked for him.
 Much too well.
 She’d worried quietly that all his power-bodybuilding and related obsessions would turn him into an ugly meat mountain, but instead the opposite happened.
 He grew *fast,* and looked like the studliest nineteen-year-old hulk *ever,* complete with healthy skin glow and everything!